koenrane/koenrane.xyz/content/design.md

 The internet has largely connected many people, projects, and professions, and as the years progressed, we became more mature and thoughtful in our design.
 There is one project that has sat in its own space, and even though it was not able to fully mature, it was a worthwhile attempt at changing the paradigm of content presentation.
 That was Project Xanadu.
 My interest in this project mainly originated from the attitude that the content was most important and that context mattered.
 The design *served* the content, was radically reader-first, and was an inverse of the attention economy.

->[!quote]...interconnection and expressing that interconnection has been the center of all of my thinking and all my computer work has been about expressing and representing and showing interconnection among writings especially, and writing is the process of reducing a tapestry of interconnection to a narrow sequence and this is in a sense illicit.
+>[!quote]...expressing that interconnection has been the center of all of my thinking and all my computer work has been about expressing and representing and showing interconnection among writings especially, and writing is the process of reducing a tapestry of interconnection to a narrow sequence and this is in a sense illicit.
 This is a wrongful compression of what should spread out in today's computers.
 >
 > [Ted Nelson](http://www.thetednelson.com/), in Herzog's *Lo and Behold*